-Order the Wild Diet Cooking Class now and get 6 awesome bonuses absolutely FREE: including the Cooking Class Cheat Sheet, Day-by-Day 4-Week Meal Plan, the Wild Kitchen eCookbook, and more!
+Order the Wild Diet Cooking Class now and get 6 awesome bonuses absolutely FREE: including the Cooking Class Cheat Sheet, a done-for-you 30-Day Meal Plan, the Wild Kitchen eCookbook, and more!

 Get the Cooking Class and all the bonuses now before the offer expires!